 Even a five-minute delay in acting upon suicidal thoughts can change someone's mind, so keeping lethal means out of someone's hands for even a short time can help save their life!

-If you or someone you know is considering suicide and have/has access to a firearm, a gun lock can be obtained at the campus Public Safety office on the 2nd floor of Cascade Hall or at CAPS after talking with a counselor.
+If you or someone you know is considering suicide and has access to a firearm, a gun lock can be obtained at the Department of Public Safety office on the 2nd floor of Cascade Hall or at CAPS after talking with a counselor.
 The lock renders the firearm unusable and the key should be kept by a trusted person (not by the person of concern).
-One can also call Oregon State Police and request that they come remove the firearm and place it in safe keeping (not with crime evidence).
-DO NOT bring the firearm to Public Safety or any law enforcement agency yourself.
-Call OSP for a pick-up - the non-emergency number for campus is 541-737-3010.
-In an emergency, call 541-737-7000 on campus or 911 if you are off campus.
+One can also call the Department of Public Safety/DPS and request that they come remove the firearm and place it in safe keeping (not with crime evidence).
+DO NOT bring the firearm to DPS or any law enforcement agency yourself.
+Call DPS for a pick-up.
+The non-emergency number for campus is 541-737-3010.
+In an emergency, call 541-737-7000 on campus, or 911 if you are off campus.

 Prescription drugs of concern can be dropped off at the following drop box locations:

 CAPS aims to prevent suicide through education, cross-campus collaboration, and providing crisis intervention and resources.

 As we continue to see increasing rates of mental health issues among college students, Oregon State University is committed to strengthening its culture of care.
 Essential to this culture of care is a campus community of faculty, staff and students who know how to recognize students in distress, who can have helpful conversations with them, and who can make referrals when necessary.
 This training accomplishes these objectives in an engaging format.